MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/uk-tax-mtd.md

     The screenshot above is based on a test environment with quarterly VAT tax and only 2 obligation periods open.
 Your view will be different.

-5. When you return to the **VAT Return** window, VAT is calculated for you as shown in the following picture.
+5. When you return to the **VAT Return** window, click Calculate to have the system calculate VAT for you as shown in the following picture.

     ![Screenshot](media/uk-tax-vat-return2.png)

     If the calculations are not correct, you can clear the window at this time.
 Then repeat steps above when ready.
 Click **Save** to save the information.

-6. When you save the VAT return, the **Final Return** checkbox becomes editable.
-You must choose it before you can submit.
+6. When you save the VAT return, VAT box fields are now editable so any further corrections can be made.

     ![Screenshot](media/uk-tax-vat-return3.png)

-    If the **Final Return** is marked, the VAT box fields are also made editable.
-If needed, you can edit the fields in this window now.
+    The **Final Return** checkbox is also editable and it must be marked before you can submit.

     ![Screenshot](media/uk-tax-vat-return4.png)